Livyatan: Teeth

 The most robust teeth in Livyatan were the fourth, fifth and sixth teeth in each side of the jaw.
 The well-preserved teeth all had a height greater than 31 cm, and the largest teeth of the holotype were the second and third on the left lower jaw, which were calculated to be around 36.2 cm high.
 The first right tooth was the smallest at around 31.5 cm.
 The Beaumaris sperm whale tooth measured around 30 cm in length, and is the largest fossil tooth discovered in Australia.
 These teeth are thought to be among the largest of any known animal, excluding tusks.
 Some of the lower teeth have been shown to contain a facet for when the jaws close, which may have been used to properly fit the largest teeth inside the jaw.
 In the front teeth, the tooth diameter decreased towards the base.
 This was the opposite for the back teeth, and the biggest diameters for these teeth were around 11.1 cm in the lower jaw.
-All teeth featured a rapid shortening of the diameter towards the tip of the tooth, which were probably in part due to wearing throughout their lifetimes.
+All teeth featured a rapid shortening of the diameter towards the tip of the tooth, which were probably in part due to wear throughout their lifetimes.
 The curvature of the teeth decreased from front to back, and the lower teeth were more curved at the tips than the upper teeth.
 The front teeth projected forward at a 45° angle, and, as in other sperm whales, cementum was probably added onto the teeth throughout the animal's lifetime.
+Unlike the modern sperm whale which only has teeth on the bottom jaw, Livyatan had teeth in both jaws.
+The holotype for L. melvillei had at least 40 teeth in total in its mouth in life.
+Like other macroraptorial sperm whales but unlike the modern sperm whale, the teeth were covered in a thick enamel coating, about 110–120 mm (11.1–12 in).
+The teeth were moderately curved and were deeply rooted into the skull, implying a strong bite.